 - KY Sales and Use Tax Purchase Exemption: Submit Form 51A125; Learn more here.

 - Contact your city and/or county government office to learn more about the business licenses required.

 11) Register for Charitable Solicitation (Fundraising) - Kentucky law requires any nonprofit soliciting donations to register with the Kentucky Office of the Attorney General an annual basis.
 This means registering in Kentucky prior to soliciting any resident of that state.
 Registering in Kentucky is essential, but you may also need to register in other states depending on the scope and fundraising plans of your organization.
 Learn more here.

 Maintain your good standing: Once you've received your tax-exempt status, it's important to maintain ongoing compliance with all local, state, and federal government agencies.

-- KNN's Principles & Practices for Nonprofit Excellence in Kentucky can help - click here to learn more.
+- KNN's Principles & Practices for Nonprofit Excellence in Kentucky Guide

 - Step-by-Step Guide for Forming your Kentucky Nonprofit

 - Nonprofit Startup Guide

 - 10-Day Nonprofit Startup Bootcamp

 - Case Study: Tax Exempt in 14 Days